My name is Maika, born in Tokyo, Japan. 1996.

-During high school, I attended the Saint Paul Conservatory for Performing Arts for music, and the University of Minnesota full-time during my junior and senior years.
-The majority of my free time was spent at Circus Juventas.
+For high school, I attended the Saint Paul Conservatory for Performing Arts for music, and the University of Minnesota full-time during my junior and senior years.
+Most of my free time was spent at Circus Juventas.

-I began my journey at Stanford University in the autumn of 2014.
-Originally a physics/engineering major, my short time on the farm was packed-full of fun.
+I began my journey at Stanford University in 2014 as a physics/engineering major.

-Recently, I’ve returned to Stanford University to continue my studies with the intended major of Symbolic Systems.
-I’m also working on the side project of taking over the world.
+Recently, I’ve returned to Stanford University to continue my studies with a major in Symbolic Systems.
+I’m interested in the intersection between technology, design, and global connection.

 Growing up, I had the opportunity to have a lot of variety in my life, a side-effect of being raised between two distinctly different cultures.
 Discipline, focus, and attention to detail from Japan.
 Freedom of expression, independence, and vision from America.
 These qualities have shaped the way I approach work and daily life.